 The Auditor commends the Human Resource Office staff for their excellent maintenance of records with respect to their position control process.
 Documents contained in the records sampling were quickly and easily retrievable, exceptionally well maintained, and included all pertinent information related to job content/descriptions, desk audit notes/determinations, reclassification and reallocation transactions, and specialty factor designations.
 These recordkeeping efficiencies provided the Auditor and Employer with significant time savings while performing the on-site audit visit.

-Western Illinois University Final Audit Report
+University of Illinois at Springfield Final Audit Report

 Risk Assessment Category 1 Finding Recommendation, Administrative Response, and Additional Auditor Comments